krystinashveda/M100-Potsdam-2014/README.md

 The page has some graphics illustrating the demographics of our team.
 Check the [M100 YEJ 2014 intro](bit.ly/1zmr7IR) page to see the demographics of fellows 2014.

-Read our data story a about [arms trade during three big conflicts in the Middle East](bit.ly/1E8xD5P).
+Read our [data story about arms trade during three big conflicts in the Middle East](bit.ly/1E8xD5P).
 This is the final project me and my team delivered as the result of the fellowship.
+I was responsible for building the three scatter plots in Tableau as well as the overall planning of the project.